Douwe Bob: 2018–present: The Shape I'm In and Singel 39

 On 21 April 2017, Douwe Bob was announced as the fourth coach of the seventh season of The Voice Kids, which started on 23 February 2018.
 In the following season, he did not return and was replaced by Anouk.
 On 9 November 2018, Douwe Bob released his fourth studio album The Shape I'm In, which he described as being a break-up record.
-In 2019 he composed the title song for the Dutch feature film Singel 39.
+In 2019, he composed the title song for the Dutch feature film Singel 39.
 He also played a small role in the film.
 The film won the Golden Film award after having sold 100,000 tickets.

+Douwe Bob appeared in the 2023 season of The Masked Singer.

+On 29 June 2025, Douwe Bob walked off stage at a performance for a Dutch Jewish community youth event, citing the presence of posters and pamphlets belonging to the Dutch wing of Zionist youth organization Netzer Olami.
+The singer and his family were forced to go into hiding abroad after being doxed and receiving death threats.

 Personal life

 On 10 March 2016, in an interview with OutTV, Douwe Bob revealed that he identifies as bisexual.

-He has two children with two different women, and he and his ex-partner Anouk welcomed a third child in May 2022.
+Posthuma has three children: a daughter with Loes van Delft; a second daughter with an unknown woman; and a son with former girlfriend Anouk.